 On Trek's private trails, restoration is as important as recreation

 At a private location not far from Trek’s headquarters, a small gravel drive bisects a farm field.
 At its mouth, a modern ranch gate juts stalwartly into the blue Wisconsin sky.
-From here, the yellow road dips under a heavy-timber railroad trellis, then opens to a 236-acre prairie enclosed by a border of thick oak and pine woodland.
+From here, the yellow road dips under a heavy-timber railway trellis, then opens to a 236-acre prairie enclosed by a border of thick oak and pine woodland.

 Eventually, the family conceded the sandy, rocky soil.
-They stopped their farming efforts and struck a deal with the bike manufacturers up the road who were looking for a place employees could test their new mountain bike models.
+They stopped their farming efforts and struck a deal with the bike manufacturers up the road who were looking for a place where employees could test their new mountain bike models.
 The family was happy to let Trek build trails under one condition: For two weeks a year, during turkey and deer season, the trails would close and the land would be free of cyclists.
 Good deal.

 And so when Trek set out to build a local mountain bike testing ground, the trail architects envisioned the land in its native state.
-Restoration, they decided, would be just as important as recreation, and the two seemingly divergent endeavors would come together in a symbiotic relationship.
+Restoration, they decided, would be just as important as recreation, and the two seemingly divergent endeavours would come together in a symbiotic relationship.

 The Farm was a project founded on balance.
 To consider the trails without considering the prairie and woodland restorations, or to consider the restorations without the trails, would be to register only half the intent.
-The goal had always been for this land to be as self-sustaining as possible, and restoration was the only way this could be achieved—it reduces run-off, provides a safe and healthy habitat for the native wildlife, and creates a setting that makes you wonder how you ever got along without it.
+The goal had always been for this land to be as self-sustaining as possible, and restoration was the only way that this could be achieved—it reduces run-off, provides a safe and healthy habitat for the native wildlife and creates a setting that makes you wonder how you ever got along without it.